Skip to main content

 logger.info(f"User finished speaking (duration: {event.duration_ms}ms)")

-You don’t need to call tts.stop_audio() in your handlers — the Agent class does this automatically.
+You don’t need to call tts.interrupt() or llm.interrupt() in your handlers — the Agent class does this automatically for both TTS and Realtime LLM pipelines.

 Tuning Sensitivity